HackerExperience/HackerExperience/notes/logs.md

     }
   ]
 }

+(PS: format above may be changed for easier parsing on Client side)

 Notice we need two external IDs.
 We can't leak the revision int (otherwise the player will know how many revisions there are).
 Similarly, we can't leak the int log id, since it will tell how mnay logs there are.

 I don't like having a minimum of two external IDs per log entry but I can't think of an alternative solution without leaking internal data.

 The above JSON format will have sufficient information for anything the UI needs to do with the data, be it grouping, showing a "history" of revisions etc.

-Based on this rethinking of the IDs, we need to change the proposed model too:
+Based on this rethinking of the IDs, we need to change the proposed model to:

 S_logs
 [